overte-org/overte-docs-sphinx/source/create/3d-models/pbr-materials-guide.rst

 + **Setting a Value:** The value of a channel is a value set on a slider.
 Setting a value is like turning off or turning on a switch.
                        For example, if you look at your phone, some parts of it are shiny and some are matte.
 When you use a value, the entire object reflects that value.
                        If you want different parts of an object to reflect varied roughness, you'll need to use a map.
 + **Using a Map:** The map is an image which you can import to define a property.
-You will use a map to apply a texture to your 3D model.
+You may use a map to apply a texture to your 3D model.
-                   For instance, your phone may have a case that is matte, but the rest of your phone is shiny.
+                   For instance, your phone may have a case that is matte, while the rest of your phone is shiny.
 You can use a map to set the case as matte and the phone as shiny.

 All materials in Overte have the following channels that determine how they look: